undefined-moe/cerberus/README.md

 ## Comparison with Anubis

 - Anubis is a standalone server that can be used with any web server, while Cerberus is a Caddy plugin.
-- No support for custom rules: use caddy matchers instead.
+- No builtin anti-AI rules: use caddy matchers instead.
+- Can be set up to block IP subnets if there are too many failed challenge attempts to prevent abuse.
-- No custom UI or anime girls.
+- ~~No custom UI or anime girls.~~ Now with an AI-generated placeholder mascot lol
-- Scripts and parameters are inlined in HTML.
-- No separate endpoint for challenge response: any query with `?cerberus` will be treated as a challenge response.

 ## Configuration

 Check [Caddyfile](Caddyfile) for an example configuration.

-*WARNING*: Each cerberus directive will create a new instance of the handler.
-This means that if you have multiple cerberus directives, each one will have its own internal state and consume memory.
-Please use the `cerberus` directive only once per site.

 ## Development